brain based transformation

 You shall not take vengeance or bear a grudge against the sons of your own people, but you shall love your neighbor as yourself: I am the Lord.

-This verse is a cornerstone of Jewish and Christian teachings, and the phrase “as yourself” is crucial here.
+This verse is a foundational truth for our Christian faith, and the phrase “as yourself” is crucial here.
 It implies that we need to have a foundation of self-love and self-acceptance before we can truly love others.

-In other words, if we don’t have a sense of self-worth, self-compassion, and self-love, it’s challenging to genuinely love our neighbors.
-We might try to love others through obligation, duty, or even a sense of superiority, but it won’t be a genuine, heartfelt love.
+In other words, if we don’t have self-worth, self-compassion, and self-love, it’s challenging to genuinely love our neighbors.
+We might try to love others out of obligation, duty, or even a sense of superiority, but it won’t be genuine, heartfelt love.

 In fact, Jesus reiterated this concept of self-compassion in the New Testament, saying, “Love your neighbor as yourself” (Mark 12:31), implying that self-love is a prerequisite for loving others.